Get insider access

 All-Clad KZ750DGT

 The KitchenAid Variable Speed Corded Hand Blender is a little better than the All-Clad KZ750DGT.
-It's sturdier, quieter, and comes with a beaker you can use for blending.
+It's sturdier and quieter, and it comes with a beaker that you can use for blending.
 However, the All-Clad makes a smoother blend with big batches of fibrous ingredients, so it can make a silkier soup if you're blending in a deep pot.

 Cuisinart Smart Stick Cordless Hand Blender